NatLibFi/marc-record-validate/README.md

 ## Usage

-When the validate function is called on a MARC record (Implemented by [marc-record-js](https://github.com/petuomin/marc-record-js)) each enabled validator is run to provide information about the record's validity.
+When the validate function is called on a MARC record (Implemented by [marc-record-js](https://github.com/petuomin/marc-record-js)) each enabled validator is ran to provide information about the record's validity.
 The validators can also fix warnings returned by the validator, if enabled.

-The function returns an object which contains the validator messages and fix modifications:
+The function resolves (Using a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)) with an object which contains the validator messages and fix modifications:

 ```js
 {